 What is Super Rugby?

-Super Rugby is a professional men's rugby union tournament played every year between clubs from New Zealand, Australia, South Africa and Argentina.
+Super Rugby is a professional men's rugby union tournament played every year between clubs from New Zealand, Australia, Fiji and Pacific Islands.

-The 2021 Super Rugby tournament will consist of 15 teams.
-Five from New Zealand, four from South Africa and Australia and one each from Fiji and the Pacific Islands.
+The 2022 Super Rugby tournament will consist of 12 teams.
+Five from New Zealand, five from Australia and one each from Fiji and the Pacific Islands.